rdkcentral/Thunder/docs/plugin/interfaces/interfaces.md

 Well-designed interfaces should also be easy to read and self explanatory.
 Methods names should be descriptive and have doxygen-style comments that describe their functionality, inputs and outputs.
 All methods should return a standardised error code to indicate whether they completed successfully, and any data that should be returned by the method should be stored in an output parameter.

 It is possible to build an interface from smaller sub-interfaces using composition.
-This is preferred to having a large monolithic interface, as is encourages reuse and modularity.
+This is preferred to having a large monolithic interface, as it encourages reuse and modularity.

 ## Interface Definitions